peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 Both `preupgrade` and `postupgrade` are used to persist the memory between upgrades (see [documentation](https://sdk.dfinity.org/docs/language-guide/upgrades.html)).

-Once the manager being set, we would be able to implement an `actor` dedicated to the personal data persistence of a user.
+Once the manager developed, we would be able to implement an `actor` dedicated to the personal data persistence of a user.

 ```
 import Principal "mo:base/Principal";